CodingGagan/markdown_test/install-and-configure/install/multi-cluster/multi-cluster-diagnostics.md

 diagnostics:
   enabled: true
   primary:
-    enabled: true  # Only enable this on your primary Kubecost cluster
+    enabled: true  # Only enable this on your primary nOps cluster

 # Ensure you have configured a unique CLUSTER_ID.
 prometheus: